Getting a divorce/Dissolution of Civil Partnership

 Serving the petition

-After your papers have been processed, the court will send a certified copy to you so you can post a copy of the Petition to the Respondent.
+After the papers have been processed, the court will send a certified copy to you so you can post a copy of the Petition to the Respondent.
 This is known as serving the petition.
 Once the petition has been served, what happens next depends upon whether or not the Respondent defends the Petition.

 Decree Nisi/Conditional Order